-A privacy-first budget tracker for iOS.
-No bank login, no subscription, no account — pay once and your data stays on your device.
+A local-first budget tracker for iOS.
+Every cent stays on your device.

 Penno never asks for your bank credentials.
 Zero network calls about your money — open the app on a plane and it works.